 If you’re unsure about who writer/director/actor Taiki Waititi is – he is one of the writers behind the awesome vampire comedy, What We Do In The Shadows, he also plays vampire, Viego. (the vamp with the floating teacup).

-Hunt For The Wilderpeople is a comedy and is based on a book by Barry Crump with the screenplay written by Taiki Waititi.
-The film looks to be a lot of fun and more importantly it seems to be a film that is suited for both kids and adults.
+Hunt For The Wilderpeople is a comedy and is based on a book by Barry Crump with a screenplay written by Taiki Waititi.
+The film looks to be a lot of fun and more importantly, it seems to be a film that is suited for both kids and adults.

-The film focuses on a mischievous kid called Ricky Baker (Julian Dennison)and a a man called, Hec (Sam Neil) .
-The two complete opposites get lost in the beautiful wilderness of New Zealand which spark a nation-wide manhunt.
+The film focuses on a mischievous kid called Ricky Baker (Julian Dennison)and a man called, Hec (Sam Neil).
+The two complete opposites get lost in the beautiful wilderness of New Zealand which sparks a nationwide manhunt.

 Official Plot (IMDb)

 A national manhunt is organised when a kid and his foster uncle go missing in the New Zealand bush.